centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

     ignored in the calculation.

-After configuring how the business activity status is computed, You will be able to configure the following properties:
+After configuring how the business activity status is computed, you will be able to configure the following properties:

 -   Business View: what BV(s) to link the BA to.
 Mandatory if you want to give access to this BA to non-admin users